Stich

 music with Trichy Sancharan and 20th-century classical music with James

 Tenney.
-During that time period, Stich also was accepted to the world-renowned
+During that time period Stich was also accepted to the world-renowned

-in 1982, 1983 and 1984.
-While at Banff, Stich had the good fortune
+1982, 1983 and 1984.
+While at the Banff School, Stich had the good fortune

 of studying with and playing with Dave Holland, Dave Liebman, Kenny Wheeler,